If you are coming to Burma from Singapore, check out this travel agency that offers you trips similar to ours.

 You can find tasty, convenient and budget-friendly street food around the world.
-It's easy to enjoy Burmese street food on a tiny budget is actually very easy.
-With so much amazing food under $1 don’t expect to be losing any weight on your trip through Burma, though!
+It's easy to enjoy Burmese street food on a tiny budget.
+With so much amazing food under $1 don't expect to be losing any weight on your trip through Burma, though!

 Burmese cuisine is a fusion of Thai, Indian, Chinese and a mixture of smaller local tribal influences like Shan, Mon and others.
 Lots of tofu, eggs, noodles and deep frying are on the menu.